Missouri S&T students can grant other users direct and authorized online access to their student information in Joe’SS, which may include:

 Grants access to view address, e-mail, and phone information.

 Grants access to view financial aid information.
-This includes information about awards, loans, scholarships, fellowships and work study jobs that you have received or have been offered.
+This includes information about awards, loans, scholarships, fellowships and work-study jobs that you have received or have been offered.
 If you have applied for financial aid, it includes information about the status of your application.

 In authorizing Additional Authorized Access members, the student acknowledges that the University is not responsible for any unauthorized disclosure of student information by your registered members.

 Enter the Additional User's name and email address and make the appropriate Access Granted selections.
 Once finished, click Save.
 An email will be sent to the user notifying that they now have access to AAA and will give log in directions.
 Users have 24 hours to create an account before the link contained in the email expires.

 You may add up to five Additional Authorized Users to your account.